nicolasspring/bt-probing-tasks/README.md

 # Probing Tasks for Noised Back-Translation

 This repository contains the code necessary to reproduce the experiments and results in the bachelor's thesis Probing "Tasks for Noised Back-Translation" by Nicolas Spring.
-The thesis is concerned with the theory proposed by [Caswell et al. (2019)](https://arxiv.org/pdf/1906.06442.pdf) that noise in back-translation (BT) serves as an implicit label.
-The code in this repository was used to train the NMT models in [Edunov et al. (2018)](https://arxiv.org/pdf/1808.09381.pdf), extract model states and train [sklearn](https://scikit-learn.org/stable/) classifiers on them.